aindaco1/jogo-website/_posts/2020-12-21-susmongus-announcement.markdown

 ---
 layout: post
-title:  "Web application development - Comparing string lists in Python"
+title:  "Susmongus is upon us!"
-display_title: "Comparing String Lists in Python"
+display_title: "Susmongus is upon us!"
-description: "Understanding how to compare string lists in Python for software and web application development."
+description: "We built the first voice real-time assistant for Among Us.
+Try it out!"
-date:   2017-03-16 00:00:00 -0700
+date:   2020-12-09 00:00:00 -0700
-categories: web-development
+categories: [among-us, video-games, alexa]
 image: /assets/img/sus2.svg
-display_excerpt: "A few weeks ago, I ran into an interesting problem on a Python Flask project.
-Thankfully, Python is pretty slick."
+display_excerpt: "We built the first voice real-time assistant for Among Us.
+Try it out!"
-author: Jay Renteria
+author: Alonso Indacochea
-author-title: Senior Developer
+author-title: Founder
 ---
 A few weeks ago, I ran into an interesting problem on a <a href="http://flask.pocoo.org/" target="_blank">Python Flask</a> project.
 An array of strings (in this case, email accounts) needed to be sorted - and if any of the strings contained specific words (like "test", for example), the associated user accounts needed to be modified slightly to indicate test user status.